Welcome to today's edition of the Rush 24-7 podcast.

 Why didn't the previous commissioner, David Stern, do anything about this long ago?

-And the fact of the matter is they had other more pressing problems in the NBA at the time than this mad cap owner.
+And the fact of the matter is they had other more pressing problems in the NBA at the time than this madcap owner.

 The guy is a slum lord.

-He has been sued and settled lawsuits for discrimination and all it's just no, I just uh it's a it's one of these situations where uh I I'm uh I I'm not gonna mention any name, I'm not gonna say X told me.
+He has been sued and settled lawsuits for discrimination and – well, no, I just – it's one of these situations where I'm not going to mention any names.

-Every time I go to LA, I ask, okay, what's the latest thing Sterling's done?
+I'm not going to bring anybody, but I'm just telling you, every time I go to LA, I ask, okay, what's the latest thing Sterling's done?

-Please it's it's they've been fun, entertaining stories.
+Please, they've been fun, entertaining stories.

 Hi, how are you?